 5.124.2 are secured by assets and the terms of which provide for payments which relate to payments or reasonable projections of payments calculated by reference to identified or identifiable assets.

-5.125 In the case of Issuers whose securities are already admitted to listing on a Regulated Market in Malta, the exemptions referred to in Listing Rule 5.123 shall not be automatically operative.
-Such Issuers may, within two months from the coming into force of this Listing Rule, apply in writing to the Listing Authority setting out the reasons why it qualifies for one or more of the said exemptions.
-The Listing Authority may accept or dismiss an application submitted to it in terms of this Listing Rule and, when accepting such application, the Listing Authority may subject it to such conditions as it may deem appropriate.
+5.125

 5.126 The primary purpose of the audit committee is to protect the interests of the company`s shareholders and assist the Directors in conducting their role effectively so that the company’s decision-making capability and the accuracy of its reporting and financial results are maintained at a high level at all times.

 5.127 Without prejudice to Listing Rule 5.117, the Issuer shall determine the terms of reference, life span, composition, role and function of such committee and shall establish, maintain and develop appropriate reporting procedures, provided that the main role and responsibilities of the audit committee shall include:

+5.127.1A informing the Board of Directors of the Issuer of the outcome of the statutory audit and explaining how the statutory audit contributed to the integrity of financial reporting and what the role of the audit committee was in that process;

-5.127.1 the monitoring of the financial reporting process;
+5.127.1 monitoring the financial reporting process and submitting recommendations or proposals to ensure its integrity;

-5.127.2 the monitoring of the effectiveness of the company’s internal control, internal audit where applicable, and risk management systems;
+5.127.2 monitoring of the effectiveness of the company’s internal quality control and risk management systems and, where applicable, its internal audit, regarding the financial reporting of the Issuer, without breaching its independence;;

-5.127.3 the monitoring of the audit of the annual and consolidated accounts;reviewing
+5.127.3 monitoring of the audit of the annual and consolidated financial statements, in particular, its performance, taking into account any findings and conclusions by the competent authority pursuant to Article 26(6) of the Statutory Audit Regulation;

-5.127.4 the maintenance of communication on such matters between the Board, management, the external Auditors and the internal Auditors;

-5.127.5 the making of recommendations to the Board in relation to the appointment of the external Auditor and the approval of the remuneration and terms of engagement of the external Auditor following appointment by the shareholders in general meeting;
+5.127.4 reviewing the additional report prepared by the statutory auditor/s or audit firm/s submitted to the Audit Committee in terms of Article 11 of the Statutory Audit Regulation.
+The Audit Committee may disclose the additional report to third parties in order to execute its functions in line with the terms of reference.

-5.127.6 the monitoring and reviewing of the external Auditor`s independence, and in particular the provision of additional services to the Issuer.
+5.127.4 reviewing and monitoring the independence of the statutory auditors or the audit firms in accordance with Articles 22, 22a, 22b, 24a and 24b of this Directive and Article 6 of the Statutory Audit Regulation, and in particular the appropriateness of the provision of non-audit services to the audited entity in accordance with Article 5 of the Statutory Audit Regulation;

-5.127.7 the development and implementation of a policy on the engagement of the external Auditor to supply non-audit services.
+5.127.5 the responsibility for the procedure for the selection of statutory auditor/s or audit firm/s;

+5.127.6 recommending the statutory auditor/s or the audit firm/s to be appointed in accordance with Article 16 of the Statutory Audit Regulation.

 5.128 The Issuer shall ensure that the Audit Committee establishes internal procedures and shall monitor these on a regular basis.